taurusilver7/spotify-2.0/README.md

 - Create an array for color codings used inthe center styling.
 - Create a piece of state for tracking the color combination and UseEffect to render the color at every reload.
 - Use a random library to randomly set the color in styling. it's a heavy library and only use the components required in moderation.
 - Use the shuffle method from lodash to randomly select the color to style the center.
+Update the UseEffect to update the color on every playlist selection.

 # Next.js + Tailwind CSS Example